 Property Туре Multiplicity Description

 datatype oval:SimpleDatatypeEnumeration 1 Possible values:

-• 'ipv4_address'
+'ipv4_address' 'ipv6_address'

-'ipv6_address'
+Also allows an empty string value.

 4.3.54 EntityObjectIPAddressStringType

 The EntityObjectIPAddressStringBaseType extends the EntitySimpleBaseType and describes an IPv4 or IPv6 IP address or a string representation of the address.